csci-1301/csci-1301.github.io/labs/If/readme.md

 title: If Statements
 ---

-This lab aims at having you practise simple conditional statements.
+This lab is aimed at having you practice simple conditional statements.
-It may seem repetitive, but that is because you need to practise `if` statements _a lot_ to understand their mechanism and to be able to write them properly.
+It may seem repetitive, but you need to practice `if` statements _a lot_ to understand their mechanics and to be able to write them properly.

 # Basic Conditional Statements